 In the 1975 World Cup, Dennis Amiss smashed a brilliant 137 against India as he lead England to the then highest ever score in one-day cricket – a daunting 334-4.

-India had been set a fearsome target to chase, but the legendary Sunil Gavaskar – opening the batting for India – had little interest in demeaning himself with a run chase.
+India had been set a huge target to chase, but the legendary Sunil Gavaskar – opening the batting for India – had little interest in demeaning himself with a run chase.
 He duly carried his bat for the full 60 overs – chiselling out an unbeaten 36 off 177 balls as the Indians crawled their way to a frankly hilarious 132-3.

 Where are the next generation of blockers coming from?